Jiivita/Boundless-Third-Person-Mod/README.md

 Provided “As is”

+Usage: To enable zooming the camera in and out in third person for a better view.

 The script will need an update with each new release of Boundless (testing servers not supported), and I will do my best to do so in a timely manner.

 Extract the " Boundless Third Person Mod.exe " And " Third_Person_Mod.ini " to the same location and run the .exe AFTER launching Boundless.